BPresseisen/inventoryOrderJawn_Bamazon/README.md

 # inventoryOrderJawn_Bamazon

-This is a inventory order manager platform to demonstrate the interoperabiltiy between SQL and node.JS
+This is a product sales and inventory order management platform of to demonstrate the interoperabiltiy between SQL and node.JS

+There are two (2) functional apps for this repository, *bamazonCustomer.js* and *bamazonManager.js*

-A database, bamazon_db was set-up, and is executable with the
+A database, bamazon_db was set-up, and is executable with the *bamazon_seeds.sql file*

-There are two (2) functional
+The following screenshots walk the user through how each app operates:

+####(1) bamazonCustomer.js####